llingg/docs-opmanual_autolab/book/opmanual_autolab/20_charging_setup/10_definitions.md

 ## Charging Manager {#autocharging-definitions-charging-manager}

-A charging manager is basically a watchtower with a traffic light.
+A charging manager is basically a Watchtower with a traffic light.
 Its task is to tell Duckiebots to which charger they should drive in.
 The charging manager must be allocated on the maintenance intersection.
 See [](#fig:int_def)

 ## Doorkeeper {#autocharging-definitions-doorkeeper}

-A doorkeeper is a watchtower that detects which charger a Duckiebot entered or exited.
+A doorkeeper is a Watchtower that detects which charger a Duckiebot entered or exited.
 It must be allocated on the charging intersection.
 See [](#fig:int_def)

 Below you can find the definitions of maintenance intersection and charger intersections.
 You can also see also an example of the placement of charging manager and doorkeepers.
 See [](#fig:int_def)